|

 See also the Prima::MDI manpage.

-A simple descendant of Prima::InternalDockerShuttle
+A simple descendant of Prima::InternalDockerShuttle, used

 for toolbars.
 Introduces orientation and draws a tiny header along